threekeytherapy/threekeytherapy.com/_workshops/seminar-2025.md

 Intensive 2-day course to learn the basic Manuvision techniques, including body mechanics, releasing muscles and joints, and working with the nervous system and breathing.

-This course is ideal for massage therapists and body therapists, those who are curious about doing our 2 year Education Program, or curious people wanting to dive a bit deeper into the body.
+This course is ideal for massage therapists and body therapists, those who are curious about doing our 2 year Education Program, or anyone wanting to dive a bit deeper into the body.

+This seminar is suited for people without experience as well as seasoned professionals.

 ## Teacher